Jason Allen 15/08/22

 Fancy something a little different?
 The Middle Eastern-inspired mezze-style brunch is quietly catching on in London, and there are two stand-out places where you can get it.
 At Honey & Co, breakfast starts out with a selection of dishes for the table to share (a bread basket with creamy hummus, labneh and za’atar; fig loaf with homemade jams; etc), then goes onto the egg course (have them as part of shakshuka, boureka, sabich or a Merguese sausage roll), and finishes off with a roll call of sweet treats including sour cherry buns and feta & honey cheesecake.
 Over at Zahter in Soho, you can score Turkish classics like menemen, fried egg nestled in a wood-fired oven pide, and an exceptional ribeye pastrami – or for £35, go all-in and get a breakfast banquet fit for kings.

-Want some coffee to go with that?
-Here are the best java joints in town.
+Want some java juice to go with that?
+Here are the best coffee shops in London.

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.

 Join us to see what’s hot in London this week; to explore all of the recommendations & ideas stored within The Nudge’s website and members’ app; and to start making the most of life in London today.
 Start Free 14 Day Trial

 Got A Tip?
 Email [email protected]

 Log In to add this to My Saved Articles